dylanleclair/tip2thetop/README.md

 # tip2thetop

-## A CPSC 233 Game made with JavaFX
+A CPSC 233 Game made with JavaFX.

 ![alt text](https://i.gyazo.com/c9cd45db46933844bcd489f9b37864d5.png)

 The game is made for the Java CPSC 233 course.
 This game is much like a hotel simulator, where there are mutiple interactions